-The table above includes the interest payments we owe on our long-term debt.
-We have assumed no additional borrowings or repayments under our Revolving Loans.
-For debt that has variable rate interest, we have calculated future interest obligations based on the interest rate for that debt as of January 27, 2019.
+(1) Includes the interest payments we owe on our long-term debt, assuming no additional borrowings or repayments under our Credit Facility.
+For debt that has variable rate interest, we have calculated future interest obligations based on the interest rate for that debt as of January 26, 2020.